Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Peli: A group of singers from Zgornje Krčanje na Koroškem; Recorded: 1969

-The song was recorded in Carinthia, and also most of the variants come from the Austrian Carinthia.
-The story is curtailed but it nevertheless tells us how powerful the love of a girl is, powerful enough to seduce even holy men.
+The song was recorded in Carinthia; most of the variants of this song come from the Austrian Carinthia.
+The story is abbreviated, but it nevertheless tells us how powerful the love of a girl is, powerful enough to seduce even holy men.

 The musical basis of this song is fairly archaic, the song being made up of two-line stanzas where the first Imes are heptasyllables with anacrusIs, and the second, repeated, lines are three-part octosyllables with anacrusis.
 The melody as well is simple, both parts – the first one sung by the singer himself and the second with the group responding – are built on only three tones.
 At the end one might notice traces of the singing “on the third” .